Yvonne Cormeau: At work

 [She was] a perfectly unobtrusive and secure craftswoman...She broke one of the strictest rules of wireless security--i.e. always keep on the move--with success: she transmitted for six consecutive months from the same house.
 She could see for three miles from the window where she worked, which was one safeguard; a more effective one was that there was no running water in the village, so the Germans who knew there was an English wireless operator somewhere close by never thought of looking for her there.

 Cormeau sent over 400 messages to London, second only to Auguste Floiras of the Jockey network who operated for a longer period of time.
 She made arrangements for arms and supplies to be dropped for the local Maquis.
-She assisted in the cutting of the power and telephone lines, resulting in the isolation of the Wehrmacht Group G garrison near Toulouse.
+She assisted in the cutting of power and telephone lines, resulting in the isolation of the Wehrmacht Group G garrison near Toulouse.

 In June 1944, Cormeau was shot in the leg while escaping from a German attack on Castelnau, but managed to escape with her wireless.
 The dress she wore on this occasion and the bloodstained briefcase she carried are on permanent display in the Imperial War Museum in London along with her WAAF officer's uniform.
 On 21 August, Toulouse fell to the French Forces of the Interior, the umbrella organisation of resistance fighters.
 Starr and Yvonne Cormeau drove into the city, American and British flags on their car.
 The liberation of southwestern France was complete.
 On 25 September, Cormeau and George Starr departed France, nine days after Starr and Charles de Gaulle clashed and he ordered them out of the country.